exhibitions

 PROJECT INC - STUDENT INSTALLATION

-Coming soon to the Machine Gallery
+Installed in the Machine Gallery

 In this work made by the students of Pinc College, we have picked out an extravagant piece of machinery from within the museum to create a collaborative artwork with the Silk Museum.